 What is then a compelling state interest for applying race-conscious affirmative action in higher education according to the Chief Justice?
-Reviewing the universities policies under the strict scrutiny test, the Chief Justice adds that “universities operate their race-based admissions programs in a manner that is ‘sufficiently measurable to permit judicial [review]’”… rather than “amorphous.”
-Doing so, he examines the interests the universities view as compelling.
-The chief Justice lists all the benefits of diversity that the universities alluded to in their briefs, almost all of which are utilitarian.
-Harvard goals, he cites from their respondent brief, are : “(1) ‘training future leaders in the public and private sectors’; (2) preparing graduates to ‘adapt to an increasingly pluralistic society’; (3) ‘better educating its students through diversity’; and (4) ‘producing new knowledge stemming from diverse outlooks.’”
-While UNC point to similar utilitarian objectives--“(1) promoting the robust exchange of ideas; (2) broadening and refining understanding; (3) fostering innovation and problem-solving; (4) preparing engaged and productive citizens and leaders,’” as well as a separate anti-stereotyping goal of “enhancing appreciation, respect, and empathy, cross-racial understanding, and breaking down stereotypes.” “
+Reviewing the universities’ policies under the strict scrutiny test, the Chief Justice added that “universities operate their race-based admissions programs in a manner that is ‘sufficiently measurable to permit judicial [review]’” . . . rather than “amorphous.”
+On this basis, he examines the interests that the universities consider compelling, listing all the benefits of diversity to which the respondents referred in their briefs, almost all of which are utilitarian.
+Harvard’s goals, he states, citing its respondent brief, are : “(1) ‘training future leaders in the public and private sectors’; (2) preparing graduates to ‘adapt to an increasingly pluralistic society’; (3) ‘better educating its students through diversity’; and (4) ‘producing new knowledge stemming from diverse outlooks.’”
+UNC, the Chief Justice continues, has similar utilitarian objectives in mind: “(1) promoting the robust exchange of ideas; (2) broadening and refining understanding; (3) fostering innovation and problem solving; [and] (4) preparing engaged and productive citizens and leaders,’” as well as the separate anti-stereotyping goal of “enhancing appreciation, respect, and empathy, cross-racial understanding, and breaking down stereotypes.”

-Although these are commendable goals,” the Chief Justice writes, “they are not sufficiently coherent for purposes of strict scrutiny.”
-He went on and explained that while these are compelling objectives, they are not “sufficiently coherent,” they are “standardless,” “imprecise” and cannot be measured.
-They are “plainly overboard.”
-According to the Chief Justice, the problem is not with diversity per se, but with its elusive nature in the educational mission. “[T]he question in this context,” the Chief Justice explains, “is not one of no diversity or of some: it is a question of degree.
+Although these are commendable goals [emphasis added],” the Chief Justice writes, “they are not sufficiently coherent for purposes of strict scrutiny.”
+Continuing, he explains that the objectives, while compelling, are not “sufficiently coherent,” and are rather, “standardless,” “imprecise,” and unmeasurable: “plainly overboard.”
+According to Chief Justice Roberts, the problem lies not with diversity per se but with its elusive nature in the educational mission. “[T]he question in this context,” he explains, “is not one of no diversity or of some: it is a question of degree.
 How many fewer leaders Harvard would create without racial preferences, or how much poorer the education at Harvard would be, are inquiries no court could resolve.”
 “The interests that respondents seek,” he concludes, “though plainly worthy, are inescapably imponderable.”